The Girl with the Dragon Tattoo (2011 film): Clothing line

-Trish Summerville, the costume designer of The Girl With The Dragon Tattoo collaborated with the clothing brand H&M to release a Lisbeth Salander inspired collection which was announced on October 27, 2011.
-The collection consisted of "Leather motorcycle jackets, faux leather pants, t-shirts and a few varieties of shoes, including boots with studs and gray tennis shoes."
+Trish Summerville, the costume designer for The Girl With The Dragon Tattoo, collaborated with the clothing brand H&M to release a Lisbeth Salander inspired clothing collection which was announced on October 27, 2011.
+The collection consisted of "Leather motorcycle jackets, faux leather pants, t-shirts and a few varieties of shoes, including boots with studs and grey tennis shoes."
 Of which the pieces were meant to appear as cyberpunk-esque, but also lived-in and gritty.
 The collection first appeared at the Paris-based boutique Collete on November 28, 2011, which was then opened to several H&M locations on December 14, 2011.
 Journalists praised the release for its uses of a 'cross-promotional’ strategy.